ita-social-projects/SpaceToStudy-BackEnd/README.md

     folder for the specific page.
   - Each component should have at least three files:
     - `index.js` where we export anything from the whole folder
-    - `{component-name}.js` - file where component is located
+    - `{component-name}.jsx` - file where component is located
     - `{component-name}.styles.js` where all styles are located
 - File naming
-  - Files should be name in format `some-component.type.js`
+  - Files should be name in format `some-component.type.jsx`
 - Architecture
   - Logic is separated in layers
     - resolver layer (handles graphql actions)